mkuthan/mkuthan.github.io/_posts/2022-03-08-stream-processing-part2.md

 * There is also second on-time pane with all the events, the late event has closed the gap and the session with all observed activities is produced effectively

 The aggregation in `ACCUMULATING_FIRED_PANES` mode could effectively produce some duplicates.
 All downstream processing steps must be aware of that fact.
 In the above scenario they could use the latest observed session as the most complete one.
 The previously emitted, partially overlapped session for user "joe" might be discarded.

 ## Speculative results

 It's time for the last, the most comprehensive example in the blog post.

-If the user plays with our e-commerce site for a very long time, the session would be produced at the very end of his/her journey.
+If the user plays with our e-commerce site for a long time, the session would be produced at the end of his/her journey.
-It could take hours, what if we need more up-to-date results, even if the user session has not been finished yet?
+It could take hours, what if we need more up-to-date results, even if the user session hasn't been finished yet?

 We should define the more comprehensive trigger for the session window.
 The following trigger defines that the aggregation will produce early, speculative results every minute after the first element has been seen.